 - By ignoring the destruction of value in asset classes affected by climate change, e.g., agriculture and insurance

 - By allowing the poor governance that is all too often associated with companies that neglect environmental responsibilities to go largely unchallenged

 - By ignoring the mounting evidence that rigorous ESG screening can improve returns

-We as your clients instruct you to make active engagement and leadership on climate issues with asset owners and clients an immediate priority, specifically:
+We, as your clients, instruct you to make active engagement and leadership on climate issues with asset owners and clients an immediate priority:

-- That you create and capitalise a strong ESG fund with hard screening for the most carbon-intensive companies (those listed on the Carbon Underground 200), to give your clients the option of partial or complete divestment from these companies.
+- Create and capitalise an SA equity ESG fund with hard screening for the most carbon-intensive SA companies (those listed in the Carbon Underground 200, the Global Coal Exit List and the Carbon Majors list), to give your clients the option of partial or complete divestment from these companies.

-- That you make alignment with science-based carbon dioxide emission reduction targets by carbon-intensive investee companies the pillar of your ongoing shareholder engagement.
+- Make alignment with science-based carbon dioxide emission reduction targets by carbon-intensive investee companies the pillar of your ongoing shareholder engagement.

-- That you work with other asset managers to make an insistence on science-based national emissions reductions a pillar of public advocacy and engagement with government.
+- Work with other asset managers to make an insistence on science-based national emissions reductions a pillar of public advocacy and engagement with government.

 [88 clients of each of the major SA asset managers]